python/devguide/development-tools/clinic.rst

 use :c:func:`!PyArg_ParseTupleAndKeywords`, optional arguments, and default values, it's not always possible.
 Some of these legacy functions have behaviors :c:func:`!PyArg_ParseTupleAndKeywords` doesn't directly support.
-The most obvious example is the builtin function :py:func:`range`, which has an optional argument on the *left* side of its required argument!
+The most obvious example is the builtin function :py:func:`!range`, which has an optional argument on the *left* side of its required argument!
 Another example is :py:meth:`curses.window.addch`, which has a group of two arguments that must always be specified together.
 (The arguments are